-In a very Canadian affair, Apple took to the stage at it’s developers conference to announce what’s new in its software platforms.
+In a very Canadian affair, Apple took to the stage at its developer’s conference to announce what’s new in its software platforms.
 Along the way, Canadian artists Drake, Weeknd, and even Poutine would make an appearance at the announcements.
-Along the way, the event would start with some real funny and end with music.
+Along the way, the event would start with some really funny and end with music.
 Here are the 8 most important things about WDDC 2015 (to me, anyway).

 #1 – An OS Update (not upgrade)

 The 10.11 version of OS X, dubbed El Capitan is usually a big deal, but this time around wasn’t the big splash like Yosemite was.
 Apps are being updated to align with iOS 9 (like notes).
 New is an interesting split view (Windows 8 does that!).
 Mission Control is also going to get a newer interface.
 Safari will include a feature that allows you to pin sites to the interface (something Chrome included a long time ago).
 El Capitan should be released this fall.